Realty Income (NYSE:O) Updates FY 2022 Earnings Guidance

-Realty Income (NYSE:O – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Realty Income (NYSE:O – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $3.84-$3.97 for the period.
 The company issued revenue guidance of -.

+Realty Income (NYSE:O – Get Rating) last released its earnings results on Wednesday, May 4th.
+The real estate investment trust reported $0.34 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.97 by ($0.63).
+The business had revenue of $807.30 million for the quarter, compared to analyst estimates of $748.69 million.
+Realty Income had a return on equity of 2.44% and a net margin of 18.91%.
+Realty Income’s quarterly revenue was up 82.3% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.86 earnings per share.
+Equities research analysts expect that Realty Income will post 3.92 earnings per share for the current fiscal year.

-A number of research firms have issued reports on O. Capital One Financial restated an equal weight rating on shares of Realty Income in a research note on Monday, April 25th.
-StockNews.com began coverage on Realty Income in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Morgan Stanley lowered their price objective on Realty Income from $79.00 to $78.00 and set an overweight rating on the stock in a research report on Thursday, March 3rd.
-TheStreet raised Realty Income from a c+ rating to a b rating in a research report on Wednesday, May 4th.
-Finally, Mizuho lowered their price objective on Realty Income from $82.00 to $76.00 in a research report on Thursday, January 20th.
-Four equities research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to MarketBeat.com, Realty Income presently has a consensus rating of Buy and an average target price of $77.80.
+A number of equities research analysts have recently weighed in on O shares.
+Morgan Stanley reduced their price objective on shares of Realty Income from $79.00 to $78.00 and set an overweight rating on the stock in a report on Thursday, March 3rd.
+Wolfe Research raised shares of Realty Income from a peer perform rating to an outperform rating in a research report on Tuesday, March 15th.
+StockNews.com assumed coverage on shares of Realty Income in a research report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Capital One Financial reaffirmed an equal weight rating on shares of Realty Income in a research report on Monday, April 25th.
+Finally, Mizuho dropped their target price on shares of Realty Income from $82.00 to $76.00 in a research report on Thursday, January 20th.
+Four research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $77.80.

+Large investors have recently modified their holdings of the company.
+Parametric Portfolio Associates LLC lifted its stake in shares of Realty Income by 45.7% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 1,355,044 shares of the real estate investment trust’s stock valued at $97,008,000 after purchasing an additional 424,994 shares during the period.
+UBS Group AG lifted its stake in shares of Realty Income by 53.8% in the first quarter.
+UBS Group AG now owns 1,166,094 shares of the real estate investment trust’s stock valued at $80,810,000 after purchasing an additional 407,843 shares during the period.
+California State Teachers Retirement System lifted its stake in shares of Realty Income by 46.4% in the fourth quarter.
+California State Teachers Retirement System now owns 992,679 shares of the real estate investment trust’s stock valued at $71,066,000 after purchasing an additional 314,806 shares during the period.
+Northern Trust Corp lifted its stake in shares of Realty Income by 4.0% in the first quarter.
+Northern Trust Corp now owns 7,869,103 shares of the real estate investment trust’s stock valued at $545,328,000 after purchasing an additional 301,059 shares during the period.
+Finally, Barclays PLC lifted its stake in shares of Realty Income by 44.7% in the fourth quarter.
+Barclays PLC now owns 827,511 shares of the real estate investment trust’s stock valued at $59,243,000 after purchasing an additional 255,436 shares during the period.
+76.46% of the stock is currently owned by institutional investors and hedge funds.

 Realty Income, The Monthly Dividend Company, is an S&P 500 company dedicated to providing stockholders with dependable monthly income.
 The company is structured as a REIT, and its monthly dividends are supported by the cash flow from over 6,500 real estate properties owned under long-term lease agreements with our commercial clients.